15. “Kids Don’t Follow” (Stink EP, 1982)

 The closing track to the Replacements’ major label debut, Tim, feels out-of-place on a record packed to the rafters with rowdy fist-pumpers, but the juxtaposition only contributes to its effectiveness as the final cut.
 It’s no secret that Westerberg (not to mention the other members of the group) was a fan of the bottle, but this penchant isn’t glamorized in “Here Comes a Regular”.
 In fact, it’s quite the opposite: this is the portrait of an abject alcoholic at his most desperate, desolate and dependent, set to a haunting acoustic guitar track that chugs along gracelessly (the guitar almost sounds like a sonic representation of Westerberg stumbling out of a bar at 3:00am).
 The dismally ironic “Here comes a regular / Am I the only one here today?” is one of Westerberg’s greatest lines.
 Table for one, please.

-13. “Color Me Impressed" (<i>Hootenanny</i>, 1983)
+13. “Color Me Impressed” (Hootenanny, 1983)

-If “Kids Don’t Follow” heralded what was to come, “Color Me Impressed” was its announcement -- this is the first Replacements song that sounds like a Replacements song, and while the group had yet to shed its hardcore guise completely, virtually none of that aesthetic infiltrated “Color Me Impressed”.
-The song is a trenchant criticism of exclusionary hipster culture -- ironically the same culture that was prone to embrace a band like the Replacements -- that predates Weezer’s “Undone (The Sweater Song)” by over a decade: “Everybody at your party, they all look depressed / Everybody dressing funny, color me impressed”.
+If “Kids Don’t Follow” heralded what was to come, “Color Me Impressed” was its announcement — this is the first Replacements song that sounds like a Replacements song, and while the group had yet to shed its hardcore guise completely, virtually none of that aesthetic infiltrated “Color Me Impressed”.
+The song is a trenchant criticism of exclusionary hipster culture — ironically the same culture that was prone to embrace a band like the Replacements — that predates Weezer’s “Undone (The Sweater Song)” by over a decade: “Everybody at your party, they all look depressed / Everybody dressing funny, color me impressed”.
 The contrast between the song’s two sections is startling (and how about that bizarre solo?), and almost sounds like the band is actively alternating between the convulsive, discordant ‘Mats of the past and the starry-eyed, ebullient ‘Mats of the future.
 I’m happy with the decision they made, ultimately.

-12. “Androgynous" - (Let It Be, 1984)
+12. “Androgynous” (Let It Be, 1984)

 There really isn’t another song in the Replacements’ entire oeuvre quite like “Androgynous”, musically or conceptually.
 It’s a gorgeous little vignette about two gender-ambiguous kids deeply in love with each other.
 Unusual for Westerberg, his lyrics here carry ideological weight, but he doesn’t get too preachy.
 The moral is just that “Dick” and “Jane” (the two characters in the song’s narrative) share an insurmountable love and are unaffected by people’s prejudices towards their unconventional sexual proclivities, and that one day they know people will reflect on the ridicule once leveled against them and feel ashamed, as we do now about outdated, once-practiced societal norms that seem ridiculous in hindsight.

 11. “Left of the Dial” (Tim, 1985)